 - Open the menu you want to compare by clicking the menu name and go to the "Recipe comparison" tab.

-- First of all, you get a graph, where you can see the theoretical sell price (purple diamond), the profit (green part), production cost (light blue part), and total food cost (yellow part).
+- First of all, you get a graph, where you can see the theoretical sell price (purple diamond), the profit (Light Blue), production cost (Marine Blue), and total food cost (Dark Blue).

 - When you see the table beneath the graph, you get even more detail.
-The Wagyu and pancakes have the lowest profit margin, but the Wagyu has a big profit absolutely.
+The Wagyu and pancakes have the lowest profit margin, but the Wagyu has a big profit in nominal terms.
 The No-fuss shepherd's pie and the spiced carrot soup have a big profit percentage.
+(Different Example)